iobaidat/DDoShield-IoT/README.md

 **Notes**

-* `-i` affects only whether the Dev runs the DDoS bot client.
+* `-i` affects only whether the Dev runs the mirai bot.
 * All Devs still generate their chosen background traffic (RTMP/HTTP/FTP) according to `-a`.

 ### 4) Start the ns-3 network